commitdev/zero/README.md

 As a technical founder or the first technical hire at a startup, your sole focus is to build the logic for your application, and get it into customers’ hands as quickly and reliably as possible.
 Yet you immediately face multiple hurdles before even writing the first line of code.
 You’re forced to make many tech trade offs, leading to decision fatigue.
 You waste countless hours building boilerplate SaaS features not adding direct value to your customers.
 You spend precious time picking up unfamiliar tech, make wrong choices that result in costly refactoring or rebuilding in the future, and are unaware of tools and best practices that would speed up your product iteration.

-## Why is zero reliable, scalable, performant and secure
+## Why is zero Reliable, Scalable, Performant and Secure

 Zero leverages Amazons’ Elastic Kubernetes Service.
 EKS is amazon managed Kubernetes service where you can build and deploy your applications / containers.
 EKS is deeply integrated with other AWS services such as: